-A few months ago I began my search for a way to backup and share my photos and other stuff online.
+A few months ago I began my search for a good way to solve my home backup solution problem to backup and share my photos and other stuff online.
 I thought it would be easy – someone must have cracked this by now?
 I asked Twitter:

 My requirements were simple: